leggedrobotics/perceptive_mpc/README.md

 This repository contains the source code for our work on perceptive model predictive control.
 Please find the full text of the paper [here](https://www.research-collection.ethz.ch/handle/20.500.11850/426821):

-J. Pankert and M. Hutter, “Perceptive Model Predictive Control for Continuous Mobile Manipulation,” accepted for RA-L and IROS 2020, p.
-7, 2020.
+J. Pankert and M. Hutter, "Perceptive Model Predictive Control for Continuous Mobile Manipulation," in IEEE Robotics and Automation Letters, doi: 10.1109/LRA.2020.3010721.

 Videos of our hardware experiments can be seen [here](https://youtu.be/cTXytsWyFxE).